einSelbst/overnext/README.md

 - Linting, typechecking and formatting on by default using [`husky`](https://github.com/typicode/husky) for commit hooks
 - Testing with [Jest](https://jestjs.io/) and [`react-testing-library`](https://testing-library.com/docs/react-testing-library/intro)
 - Commits follow the [Conventional Commits convention](https://www.conventionalcommits.org/) and are supported via [Commitizen](https://github.com/commitizen/cz-cli).
 To make a new commit type `yarn cz` and follow the prompts.

+# CI

+This uses github actions.

+- basic: runs linter, tests and build for different node versions